Advance Your Career in Pediatrics

 - Advise and educate patients and their caregivers on health issues or healthy living habits

-In fact, PNPs and other NPs are so critical to meeting demand for primary care that the U.S. Bureau of Labor Statistics predicts up to 53,300 new job openings for nurse practitioners through 2018-2028.
+Demand for primary care is rising.
+In fact, the U.S. Bureau of Labor Statistics predicts up to 112,700 new job openings for nurse practitioners through 2031.

 PNPs can provide primary care wherever children need them, including: